rskTech/certified-kubernetes-administrator/Pod/Imperative Way/README.md

 # Pod Creation using Imperative Way

 ## Introduction
 This readme file provides step-by-step instructions for the practical questions on pod creation using the imperative way.
-These questions were covered in the YouTube video [https://youtu.be/ODJwFsdK2oU].
 Each question focuses on a specific task related to creating pods using imperative commands in Kubernetes.
 Follow the instructions below to perform each task and gain hands-on experience with pod creation.

 ### Question 1: Create a pod with name "mypod" using nginx:alpine image.
 To create a pod with the name "mypod" and using the nginx:alpine image, use the following command: